coriolisinstruments/EurorackModules/Corona/README.md

 The audio that travels through the circuitry on the main board experiences 5 stages:
 - Tube drive,
 - Tone filter,
-- Adjustable gain (max. +20dB),
+- Adjustable gain (max. +50dB which puts a 12AX7 in self-oscillation),
-- Adjustable Feedback, and
+- Adjustable feedback, and
 - Dry/Wet mixer.